freebelion/HurPsy/README.md

 a WPF desktop application which will utilize the library's classes and controls to help design psychology experiments for computers, without writing code.

+This markdown file will contain general descriptions of the classes and controls in the library and the applications making up the project.

+There is also a more complete history of the project's development process (in pdf format) written in Turkish.
+(Lütfen bakýnýz: HurPsy Geliþtirici Not Defteri.pdf)